 - 1. Buy comfortable, well-fitting walking boots (see p18). - 2.
 Toughen up.
 Condition your feet by walking, gradually building intensity, pace and distance.
 Remember to moisturise your feet with a good quality foot cream after showering. - 3.
 Adjust your laces during your walk so that your shoes fit just right.
-Foot swelling and different temperatures and terrain will affect the fit of your boots. - 4.
-Slather your feet thickly with a lubricant like Vaseline.
+Foot swelling and different temperatures and terrain will affect the fit of your boots. - Slather your feet thickly with a lubricant like Vaseline.
 You'll need to reapply it, and it doesn't wash easily out of socks. - 5.
-Put cornflour or talcum powder in your socks to keep your feet dry. - 6.
-Keep your toenails short.
+Put cornflour or talcum powder in your socks to keep your feet dry.